Location: Ithaca, New York

 Professional Development & Supporting Culture of Belonging 5% - Work with Lab Director and assigned academic unit to create professional development plan, performance dialogs and efforts to ensure a culture of belonging by participation in DEIJ

-We are looking for talented individuals with research credentials and a strong desire to work directly with producers to solve current challenges faced by Hudson Valley farmers.
+We are looking for talented individuals with excellent research credentials and a strong desire to work directly with producers to solve current challenges faced by Hudson Valley farmers.
 Additionally, we need people with the following:

-- Willingness to fund research through grants
+- Successful ability to fund research through grants

 - Demonstrated ability or willingness to build relationships with a range of stakeholders

-- Desire to apply your research skills to meet needs of local farmers and to publish results of research in peer-reviewed publications and/or extension media
+- Desire to apply your research skills to meet needs of local farmers and to publish results of research in peer-reviewed publications

 - A commitment to diversity, equity and inclusion

 If you possess these experiences and skills, this may be the role for you!
 There are a few other qualifications that we would view as incredibly helpful in this role, including:

 - Prior experience with crop production and management

 - Experience with agricultural extension